ddos

 DDoS attacks and protection against them

 Recently, the IT industry has seen a steady growth in distributed denial of service (DDoS) attacks.
 A few years ago, DDoS attacks were perceived as petty nuisances committed by novice attackers.
 They were relatively easy to eliminate.
 Unfortunately, defending against them has become more difficult today.
+Let’s take a look at what a DDoS attack is and how to protect your website from DDoS attacks.

 What is a DDoS attack?